PeterMortensen/Edit_Overflow/README.md

 that is, putting appropriate pauses in when pasting code into a terminal window for Forth.
 It requires AutoIt to be installed.

+Note that proper operation depends on a particular keyboard layout being active (several can be installed in Windows), English-like.
+"United Kingdom keyboard" is known to work.
+If it is not the right current keyboard layout, e.g. Danish, then, for instance, the line comment character, backslash, will effectively be ignored and in most cases the result will be an error message from AmForth.

 ## Released versions